can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 Another two functions are `partial` and `print-and-return`.
 Name of
-the first is self explanatory and the next one accepts a value, prints
+the first is self-explanatory and the next one accepts a value, prints
 it and immediately returns it.
 This is useful in the middle of
-threading macro call, because it allows to print intermediary steps in
+threading macro call, because it allows printing intermediary steps in
 the computation.

 One last perlism is `to-hash-table`.
-In perl transaformation between a
+In Perl transformation between a
-list and an object is list and a hashmap is extremely simple and
+list and a hashmap is extremely simple and happens all the time.
+This
-happens all the time.
-This is how I would do it:
+is how I would do it:

 ```perl
 my %ht = map { $_->{id} => $_ } @list;
 ```

-This simplicity means that most of perl code consists of jumps between
+This simplicity means that most of Perl code consists of jumps between
 lists and hashes to use whatever works best in a particular situation.
 Posts are stored in the database as a list hence I had to iterate over
-it in more or less smart way all the time.
-List is a reasonable
+it in a more or less smart way all the time.
+A list is a reasonable
-structure there and on of the ways to fix the problem with lookups was
+structure there and one of the ways to fix the problem with lookups was
 to maintain a hashtable in the class, but I I decided to go with a
-simpler one and convert list to the table on the go.
+simpler one and convert the list to the table on the go.

 ```common_lisp
 (degun to-hash-table (l)